Welcome back, cheerleaders and student sections

-Cheerleaders, student bodies and the general public will be allowed back into basketball games and wrestling matches beginning Monday, Gov. Bill Lee announced Thursday.
+Cheerleaders, student bodies and the general public are allowed back into basketball games and wrestling matches as of this past Monday, Gov. Bill Lee announced last week.

 Lee said he would lift the restrictions imposed on attendance at sporting events by Executive Order No. 74, which limited attendance to family members, including grandparents, and others working the game.